tamucc-comp-bio/how_to/howto_github_codespaces.md

 ## ❓ What is GitHub Codespaces?

 GitHub Codespaces is a **cloud-based development environment**.
-It gives you a full Visual Studio Code editor running in the browser, connected directly to your GitHub repositories.
+It gives you a full Ubuntu Terminal and Visual Studio Code editor running in the browser, connected directly to your GitHub repositories.
+Codespaces can be set up to run nearly any coding language.
+We will use it to get you started with using the CLI as well as completeing and submitting your assignments.

 - No need to install anything on your computer.
 - Preconfigured with common programming tools.